SoftwareAG/cumulocity-python-api/docs/apidocs.rst

 around the standard Cumulocity REST API (see also the `OpenAPI documentation <https://cumulocity.com/api/core/>`_).

-The ``CumulocityRestApi`` class provides the fundamental wrapping around authentication and basic ``get``, ``post``, ``put``, ``delete`` commands.
+The :class:`CumulocityRestApi` class provides the fundamental wrapping around authentication and basic ``get``, ``post``, ``put``, ``delete`` commands.
-The ``CumulocityApi`` class is your entrypoint into higher level functions, grouped by contexts like ``inventory``, ``users``, and ``measurements``.
+The :class:`CumulocityApi` class is your entrypoint into higher level functions, grouped by contexts like ``inventory``, ``users``, and ``measurements``.
 Each of these contexts is documented in detail within the :ref:`main-api-classes` section.